Mark Romanek: Music videos

 After a few years writing screenplays, Romanek focused on music videos and signed on with Satellite Films, a division of Propaganda Films.
 One of his notable videos was for the Nine Inch Nails song "Closer".
 Its critical acclaim was only matched by its controversy, with many accusing the video as being disturbing and demonic.
 Romanek worked again with Nine Inch Nails for the song "The Perfect Drug".

 Romanek directed the music videos for David Bowie's 1993 singles "Jump They Say" and "Black Tie White Noise".

 Romanek was given his first Grammy Award for Best Short Form Music Video in 1996 for "Scream", a collaboration between the pop superstar siblings Michael Jackson and Janet Jackson.
 The video, which cost $7 million to make, is cited as one of the most expensive ever made.
 Romanek won his second Grammy two years later, again with Janet Jackson, for her video "Got 'til It's Gone".
 In 2002, Romanek shot a video for Audioslave's "Cochise" in which the band performed in the midst of a prolonged pyrotechnic display of the intensity usually seen only during a fireworks finale.
 The explosions were so loud during the night shoot in the San Fernando Valley that local police received over five hundreds of calls from residents because of the noise.

 Romanek's 2002 music video for Johnny Cash's cover of Nine Inch Nails' "Hurt" was nominated for seven VMAs, winning one for cinematography, and also won Romanek his third Grammy.
-The song expresses self-loathing and the futility of worldly accomplishments; this content took on a new poignancy when sung by Cash near the end of his life, quietly performing in his memorabilia-filled home, with shots of the flood-ravaged "House of Cash" museum and archival shots of a younger, cockier Cash edited in.
+The song expresses self loathing and the futility of worldly accomplishments; this content took on a new poignancy when sung by Cash near the end of his life, quietly performing in his memorabilia-filled home, with shots of the flood ravens "House of Cash" museum and archival shots of a younger Cash edited in.